320osm123-dev/robotic-arm-kinematic-simulation/README.md

 </p>

 The robot arm is based on a 2-DOF planar arm.
-A parallelogram linkage is added to maintain the end-effector orientation during motion.
+A parallelogram linkage is added so that the end-effector can maintain its orientation during motion.

 ---